sails-adminpanel/sails-db-migrate-generator/README.md

 This module checks existing migration files and your model tree, and then automatically creates missing migrations in one file.

+⚠️The result should be checked by a human being ⚠️

 ## Installation